nlcodes/ether32_hal/hal/readme.txt

 HAL Function Instructions and Explainations:

+NOTE:
+  It is very important to initialize interrupts first then initialize all peripherals after, and initialize each according to the instructions below
+  Some functions may require defining variables in your program while using the hal and passing those variables to the function
+  This includes the hal_timer_interrupt_init function After initializing interrupts and then peripherals, you may begin calling other functions in your program related to both to manipulate as needed
+  Please read the docs carefully

+Interrupts:
+  Functions pertaining to interrupts implementation in hal library as well as how to use them in your program

+  Init function for timer interrupt
+  Takes argument for delay time in ms
+  Called once per program when using hal
+  This initializes the timer interrupt for re use
+  You can then use other hal functions below to check if the delay is done, reset the timer, and change the delay timing
+  Timer interrupts must be initialized before any peripherals are initialized as stated above
+  They are essential to the init code of other peripherals
+    void hal_timer_interrupt_init(uint16_t delay_ms);

+  Checks to see if delay is done
+  Function returns 1 if delay is done and 0 if not
+    uint8_t hal_timer_interrupt_check();

+  Resets interrupt timer
+  State returned during timer check now == 0
+    void hal_timer_interrupt_reset();

+  Change delay timing initially set with hal_timer_interrupt_init() Takes argument for delay time in ms
+    void hal_timer_interrupt_change_delay(uint16_t delay_ms);

+  EXAMPLE USAGE:
+    An example how one might use a timer interrupt delay in code using these functions would be to make sure interrupts are initialized call the reset function (if used already),
+    Set a delay time you would like to use, and then use an empty body while loop for instance to check if delay is over using check delay function
+    When the delay is over program continues
+    Timer should then be reset before next time set and check loop Init only needs to happen once at beginning of program

 OLED:
   Functions which cover initialization and writing data to 128x64 ssd1306 oled using i2c protocol